 The Austen Riggs Center is proud of its dedicated staff, people with diverse talents and skills devoted to our mission of helping patients with treatment-resistant disorders become people taking charge of their lives.
 The Riggs open setting and our therapeutic community create a unique workplace for staff.
 Employees work closely with patients and staff while maintaining appropriate professional boundaries.
 For new employees, finding your way into the Riggs culture will inevitably take time, but we are all available to help you learn our unique way of working.
 We will work to help you use and develop your capacities so that you can fully join our collective effort.

 The following employment opportunities are available at the Austen Riggs Center:

-Austen Riggs is seeking a Staff Nurse who is responsible for the provision of a safe and growth promoting community environment in at the Inn.
+Austen Riggs seeks a Staff Nurse or a Mental Health Worker to be responsible for the provision of a safe and growth promoting community environment.
 The focus is on the establishment of a therapeutic relationship, which maximizes the dignity of individual patients through support of their healthy, adaptive functioning.
-The Staff Nurse provides medical care, according to physician’s orders, and directs and guides other personnel in the delivery of nursing care.

 Fellowship for clinical psychologists and psychiatrists in Psychoanalytic Psychotherapy and Advanced Psychoanalytic Studies